MargsCP/margscp.github.io/README.md

 - Check github and godaddy to see if it's deployed

 The above is just a general summary of what I gathered from the above links, please make sure to follow any directions in those links as well (i.e. creating a CNAME file, editing package.json, etc) <br>
-Hopefully these were helpful, if not then feel free to reach out directly and we can try to help
+Hopefully these were helpful, but please feel free to reach out directly and we'll do anything we can to help